mariafshan/no-degree-data-science/ibm-data-science-professional-certificate/1-ibm-what-is-data-science/week-2-data-science-topics/README.md

-# Week 1: Defining Data Science and What Data Scientists Do
+# Week 2: Data Science Topics
 https://www.coursera.org/learn/what-is-datascience/home/week/2

 In this module, you will hear from Norman White, the Faculty Director of the Stern Centre for Research Computing at New York University, as he talks about data science and the skills required for anyone interested in pursuing a career in this field.
 He also advises those looking to start a career in data science.
 Finally, you will complete reading assignments to learn about the process of mining a given dataset and about regression analysis.